Topological recursion, symplectic duality, and generalized fully simple maps: Introduction

 We define here a certain specialization of the general definition of symplectic duality which was given in \cite[Section 1.3.5]{BDKS-symplectic}.
 We will refer to this specialization by \emph{$\psi$-symplectic duality}: \begin{definition} Let $(\Sigma,X,y,B)$ be a spectral curve (according to the definitions of Section~\ref{sec:toprecedefs}).
 Then its \emph{$\psi$-symplectic dual} curve (where $\psi$ is a function) is $(\Sigma,w,y,B)$ with

 \end{definition} \begin{remark} Note that if $X(z)$ is meromorphic then generally $w(z)$ will not be meromorphic if $\psi$ is, say, a polynomial.
-Then we need to be in the context of Remark~\ref{rem:moregentoprec} for $(\Sigma,w,y,B)$ to make sense as a spectral curve, since $d\log w$ is a meromorphic differential in this example. \end{remark}
+Then we need to be in the context of Remark~\ref{rem:moregentoprec} for $(\Sigma,w,y,B)$ to make sense as a spectral curve, since $d\log w$ is a meromorphic differential in this example. \end{remark} \begin{remark} Note that this construction corresponds to a group action of the space of functions $\psi$ (treated as the additive abelian group) on the set of spectral curves.
+For a fixed $\psi$ the respective correspondence is a duality in the sense that the inverse action transforming the $\psi$-symplectic dual spectral curve back to the original one is given by the action of the function $-\psi$. \end{remark}

 Let also

 It turns out that under certain conditions on $\psi$ (and also mild conditions on the original curve $(\Sigma,X,y,B)$) one can express the $n$-point functions produced by topological recursion on the curve $(\Sigma,w,y,B)$ that we denote by